cbgulsby/virtual_scheduler/README.md

 What is contained in project:

-This folder contains the initial working version of the scheduler (exec.c), 10 process file made by the generator, a readme, a garbage file (sched.c), a template for me to reference for my processes, and a utils file.
+This folder contains the initial working version of the scheduler (exec.c), a readme, a garbage file (sched.c),a template for me to reference for my processes, and a utils file.

 Stats:
 	version 0: